« Back to course list

 Description

-This course considers the technical and commercial influences on Field Development Planning within the global oil and gas industry.
-It takes into account the need for understanding field development choice, resource size, facility choice and cost.
-The course is orientated to developing the multi-discipline skills required for Field Development Planning.
+This course considers the technical and commercial influences on field development planning within the global oil and gas industry.
+It considers the need to understand field development choice, resource size, facility appropriateness and cost.
+Additionally, the course focuses on what is needed to steer a project through the final investment decision, including financial value, accounting for risks and uncertainty, along with, energy transition and the potential for carbon sequestration.
+The course is orientated to developing the multi-discipline skills required for field development planning.

 COMPUTER REQUIREMENTS: MS Office, Excel